nex-lang/mlinr/README.md

 ## License

-MLINR is licensed under the [MIT License](LICENSE.md).
+MLINR is licensed under the [Apache v2 License](LICENSE.md).
 See the LICENSE.md file for details.

 ## Contact